" Soukis's high energy and versatility with the strings makes him a dangerous man."

 I have performed at the Rubenstein Atrium at the Lincoln Center, in various libraries in NYC and i have been touring upstate New York and all the way to Maine.

-I recently organized and played a very successful night of Greek Music at the Open Center.
+I recently organized and played a very successful night of Greek Music for the second time at the Open Center.

 Price Range: “$400 ‐ $2000”